When are the water quality monitoring reports due to be submitted to DEP?

 How do I submit the DBPR Compliance section if my lab is uploading data through eDEP?

-A new form has been developed which will allow Public Water Suppliers to submit the compliance information required under the DBPR rule.
+There is a form available for Public Water Suppliers to submit the compliance information required under the DBPR rule.
 This form must be mailed to DEP.

 Can I add data taken at a later time to a submitted form?